 Athletics can be tough on your toes, especially if you play on artificial surfaces.
 Take turf toe, for example.
 After Kansas City Chiefs' QB Patrick Mahomes lost 2021's big game, many people blamed his turf toe.
 But few knew what it was.
 So here's the deal.

 This injury is a sprain that’s caused when you keep bending your toe, or pushing off it to get a running start.
 And it usually builds up over time, but can sometimes be acute.
 Which could be your problem if you trip over your toe or get it caught on something like a deep toy.

-- Your diet.
-If your big toe is red and throbbing, you may just have gout.
-Gout is a kind of arthritis that causes inflammation when your uric acid levels build up in your blood stream.
-And a diet high in not-so-good stuff like beer, sugary sodas, organ meat or even fruit juice can trigger a flare up.
-That’s why we see so many gout patients in the days after Super Bowl Sunday.
+If your big toe is red and throbbing, you may have gout.
+This is a form of arthritis that causes inflammation.
+That happens when your uric acid levels build up in your bloodstream.

 How Do We Treat Toe Pain?

 Don’t worry—I can make your toe stop hurting.
 But HOW I do that will depend on what’s causing your discomfort.
 And that's why seeing me at the first sign of trouble is a must.